mauratee/mauratee/README.md

 ## What's public here

-Personal projects and exploratory work from Recurse Center (a self-directed programming retreat, Nov 2024–Feb 2025) and Hackbright Academy.
+Personal projects and exploratory work from Recurse Center and Hackbright Academy.
 Not representative of day-to-day production work, but shows breadth of interest.
 Open to implementation engineering and software engineering roles in payments and fintech.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━⊱⋆⊰━━━━━━━━━━━━━━━━━━━━━━━━━━━━